SantoSimone/Advent-of-Code/README.md

 Some solutions are completely from scratch, some other are inspired from the insanely good solutions of [@norvig](https://github.com/norvig)\
 Feel free to judge me for my (bad) code.

-## WIP - 2016 refactoring
+## WIP - AoC 2015
-This event's code is going to be refactored.
-Final result should be a single Colab Notebook with all solutions (like 2020 file).
-Until then, solutions will be split between `AoC_2016.ipynb` file and `code` folder
+Final aim is to complete all years, obviously!
+Since I wanted to master my C++ lately, I will go for solutions with this language for 2015 event.
+Let's see how far I can go!